-- How long the pregnancy is/gestational age of your unborn baby.
+- How long the pregnancy is/gestational age of the fetus.

 - Amount of blood you've lost.

-Generally, the severity of the abruption and gestational age of your baby are the two most important factors:
+Generally, the severity of the abruption and gestational age of the fetus are the two most important factors:

-If your baby is not close to full term:
+If the fetus isn't close to full term:

 - If it's too soon for your baby to be born and your abruption is mild, you will be closely monitored until you reach 34 weeks of pregnancy.
-If your baby’s heart rate is normal and you're not bleeding, your healthcare provider may allow you to go home to rest.
-They may give you medication to help with your baby’s lung development.
+If the fetal heart rate is normal and you're not bleeding, your healthcare provider may allow you to go home to rest.
+They may give you medication to help with fetal lung development.

-- If your abruption is severe and the health of you or your baby are at risk, immediate delivery may be necessary.
+- If your abruption is severe and the health of you or the fetus are at risk, immediate delivery may be necessary.

-- If your abruption is mild and the baby’s heart rate is stable, a closely monitored vaginal delivery is possible.
+- If your abruption is mild and the fetal heart rate is stable, a closely monitored vaginal delivery is possible.
 This is generally determined around 34 weeks of pregnancy.

-- If the abruption gets worse or you or your baby are in danger at any time, the baby will be delivered via emergency Cesarean section.
+- If the abruption gets worse or you or the fetus are in danger at any time, the baby will be delivered via emergency Cesarean section.